 Sailing competitions start as early as February in New Quay, with a three day focus on the sport at the Cardigan Bay regatta in August, combining sailing races with on shore swimming and a range of fun activities.
 Regattas are also held at Aberaeron, Tresaith and Cardigan.

 Cardigan Bay Watersports Centre

-Sailing events are organised by New Quay Yacht Club in partnership with Cardigan Bay Watersports Centre.
+Sailing events at New Quay are organised by New Quay Yacht Club in partnership with Cardigan Bay Watersports Centre.

 Frostbite dinghy races– New Quay, from January

-The Cardigan Bay Regatta is an annual three-day event with dinghy and cruiser racing for all ages, On the Tuesday there is a full programme of on shore events including crabbing, sandcastle building, barrel filling and raft building, as well as swimming and rowing competitions.
+The Cardigan Bay Regatta is an annual three-day event with dinghy and cruiser racing for all ages as well as a full programme of on shore events including crabbing, sandcastle building, barrel filling and raft building, as well as swimming and rowing competitions.

 The Aberaeron Yacht Club organises a number of events at the Clubhouse and around the harbour too.

 Aberystwyth Marina also has events on the quayside, including A Day on the Quay (26 May 2019) and a Street Food Festival (19-21 July 2019)

 Celtic longboat rowing is a popular sport in Ceredigion with seven established clubs along the Ceredigion coast at Aberporth, Tresaith, Llangrannog, New Quay, Aberaeron, Aberystwyth and Borth.